 Table of contents

-Under “Trails,” they only need the “Find a Hike” subcategory, but they also have Find a Trail and Find a New Trail, which is all a little confusing.
-I was only interested in “Find a Hike” since the rest were similar to “AllTrails” and Gaia that I already use.
+Under “Trails,” they only need the “Find a Hike” subcategory, but they also have to Find a Trail and Find a New Trail, which is all a little confusing.
+I was only interested in “Find a Hike” since the rest were similar to “AllTrails” and Gaia, which I already use.

-“Find a Hike” allows you to choose a trail and then the plan to go with it.
-The plan lays out the hike by day and sums up the days, so you know how many meals to order.
+“Find a Hike” allows you to choose a trail and then plan to go with it.
+The plan lays out the hike by day and sums up the days so you know how many meals to order.

 It would be nice if “Find A Hike” allowed users to enter their daily mileage to update the plan and THEN provided a link to order each day’s meals within the tool itself, but all in good time.

-Signing up allows you to set up a profile so you can save your orders.
-If you are doing a longer hike and want to use the plan to reorder then this is a nice feature.
+Signing up allows you to set up a profile to save your orders.
+This is a nice feature if you are doing a longer hike and want to use the plan to reorder.

-Tastes will change on long hikes, so being able to choose your meals and switch out certain items before having them shipped to the location you choose is a nice convenience.
+Tastes will change on long hikes, so being able to choose your meals and switch out certain items before having them shipped to the location you choose is an excellent convenience.

 RightOnTrek has a blog, mostly about their user’s trips and general news.
-This is a feature that can drive traffic for any website so I’m sure topics will expand with their growth.
+This feature can drive traffic for any website, so topics will expand with their growth.